1.

 Q:

-Which year of assessment and tax types does the tax waiver apply to?
+Who are eligible for the tax waiver?
+Which tax types does the tax waiver apply to?

 A: